 If approved by a financial aid counselor, students will be contacted via email regarding the requirement to sign a TEACH Grant Agreement to Serve.

-Students who are graduating or leaving their TEACH Grant program must complete TEACH Grant Exit Counseling online with the Direct Loan Servicing Center which is the organization that monitors the TEACH Grant service obligation.
-At the Direct Loan Servicing Center site, choose "Entrance and Exit Counseling" then follow the prompts for TEACH Grant Exit Counseling.
+Students who are graduating or leaving their TEACH Grant program must complete TEACH Grant exit counseling online with Federal Student Loan Servicing which is the organization that monitors the TEACH Grant service obligation.

 Be sure and ask your campus financial aid office any questions you have with regards to the TEACH Grant.
 Contact information for all offices is below.